 I store this garden in my Github, and I push changes manually via Github Desktop.
-This makes for a nice process, where I can open the app and see at a glance everything I learned and gave thought to since my last sync.
-Evidence of progress in the pixels, in the diff.
+This means I can open the app and see at a glance everything I learned and gave thought to since my last sync.
+Evidence of progress in the diff.

 My friend introduced me to the concept of digital gardens, which I found to be a useful medium for myself to organize my thoughts and record my learnings.